rails/rails/guides/source/7_0_release_notes.md

 ### Notable changes

-*   Sprockets is not an opinional dependency
+*   Sprockets is now an optional dependency

     The gem `rails` doesn't depend on `sprockets-rails` anymore.
 If your application still needs to use Sprockets, make sure to add `sprockets-rails` to your Gemfile.